QubesOS/qubes-doc/customization/windows-template-customization.md

 redirect_from: /en/doc/windows-template-customization/
 ---

-Disable/Uninstall unecessary features/services
+Disable/Uninstall unnecessary features/services
 =============================

 Windows features
 ----------------------------

 Uninstall windows features from Control Panel > Turn windows features On/Off.

-Generally, it will be required to reboot after features desinstallation.
+Generally, it will be required to reboot after features are uninstalled.

-If you do not manage to uninstall some features, it is sometimes necessarry to uninstall them one by one or two by two.
+If you do not manage to uninstall some features, it is sometimes necessary to uninstall them one by one or two by two.

 Only keep: